NLaw5/Angular-Spotify-App/README.md

 # Angular Spotify Application

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli).
 To start, clone the repo and when cloned, type in the CLI: npm install.
 Once installation is complete, run ng serve and the app should work!
+If you simply want to view the project, click the link [here](https://angular-fullstack-spotifyapp.netlify.app/)!

 ## Description
 In this Angular Web application we will be interacting with two web services: Spotify's REST APIs and my own created Express App that provides REST APIs for User Authentication and saving of User's favorite songs.
 The main functionalities involve: